 How to Reset PRAM on a Mac

-Resetting your PRAM is a common troubleshooting technique when a Mac is misbehaving.
+Resetting your PRAM (or NVRAM) is a common troubleshooting technique when a Mac is misbehaving.
 We’ll cover how to reset PRAM on any Mac, as well as providing some additional information about PRAM and what it is to better help you understand when and why you’d want to reset it.

 Resetting the PRAM

 You reset the PRAM / NVRAM by doing the following:

 - Reboot a Mac and then immediately hold down the Command+Option+P+R keys

 You will then hear the Mac reboot sound again, signifying that the Macs PRAM or NVRAM has been reset successfully.